drplote/FG-2e-PlayersOption/README.md

 Normally when a new round starts, players get a random initiative roll, which they then almost always just reroll anyway.
 I prefer to have it set them to a 99 initiative so that it's clearer they haven't rolled for their specific action yet.
 NPCs still use the default behavior of the 2e ruleset.

+### Ring Bell on Round Start

+Fantasy Grounds already has an option to ping a character when it is his or her turn, but enabling this option pings everyone as soon as a new round begins.
+This gives them an audible indicator that a new round has started and that they should roll for initiative.

 ## Hackmaster-style House Rules

 Originally, I set out to write a ruleset for Hackmaster 4e.
 After doing a lot of work on it, I decided I didnt really want to play Hackmaster 4e.
 I wanted to play AD&D 2e with just a few of the HM4 rules cherry-picked from it.
 Here they are!